 Objects in dialogue is one of the many exercises undertaken as part of SAWA’s training in transcultural museology.
 It falls at the midpoint of the programme in the Spring and the Summer, after participants have visited Sharjah, but before they have visited Berlin.

 In the exercise objects are brought together in dialogue to explore a particular theme, which changes each year.
-The 2019/20 SAWA focussed on the pandemic, the 2022 SAWA focussed on the theme of sustainability inspired by the Expo in Dubai, while the focus of the 2023 SAWA took its theme from the Sharjah Biennale – thinking historically in the present.
+The 2019/20 SAWA focused on the pandemic, the 2022 SAWA focused on the theme of sustainability inspired by the Expo in Dubai, while the focus of the 2023 SAWA took its theme from the Sharjah Biennale – thinking historically in the present.
 Each object in dialogic exercise thereby acts as an archival document of a moment in time – a survey of the collective concerns of the participants for a particular year.

 The aim of the exercise is to explore the curatorial skill of juxtaposition.
-This is a technique used by the facilitators Alya Al Mulla and David Francis in their own curatorial practice.
-For example, in the exhibition, India and the World, held at the CSMVS Museum in 2018, each section of the exhibition would begin with one Indian object and one object from area brought into dialogue to tell a history of India within a wider global context.
+This is a technique used by facilitators Alya Al Mulla and David Francis in their own curatorial practice.
+For example, in the exhibition, India and the World, held at the CSMVS Museum in 2018, each section of the exhibition would begin with one Indian object and one object from another area brought into dialogue to tell a history of India within a wider global context.

 Writing about the ‘radical juxtaposition’ of Surrealism, the art critic Susan Sontag (1966) argued that ‘the fortuitous encounter’ of different objects like a sewing machine and an umbrella on a dissecting table could destroy conventional meanings and create new meanings or counter meanings.

 In asking participants to bring their objects into dialogue with one another’s, the exercise seeks to allow the participants to see an object and by extension the world from another’s point of view.
 In the words of the dialogic philosopher, Paulo Freire (1970) ‘dialogue is the encounter between people, mediated by the world, in order to name the world.’
-In other words, naming and understanding the world can never be done in isolation, but it is always conducted in partnership with an other.
+In other words, naming and understanding the world can never be done in isolation, but it is always conducted in partnership with another.

 After writing their individual labels about their objects, participants co-write a piece of text – equivalent to an exhibition’s panel – that provides the wider context.
-Yet it is important to remember that such a dialogue is not always straight forward and often mediated and transformed through the act of translation itself.
+Yet it is important to remember that such a dialogue is not always straightforward and often mediated and transformed through the act of translation itself.
 This is illustrated by the term juxtaposition itself – in Arabic the equivalent is عمل تركيبي – am’al tarkeebi, which can be likened to fitting together the puzzle.
 Here the direct contrast implied by juxtaposition is absent.
 In contrast, the German term Gegenüberstellung has a strong sense of oppositionality reflective of pieces facing each other across a chessboard, or its other use to describe a police line-up.

 It is through this teasing out of meaning expressed through objects and texts in different cultural contexts and languages that SAWA participants reveal new ideas and forge new relationships.